Spomky-Labs/pwa-bundle/README.md

 The injection method uses a CDN version of `workbox-window`.
 You can install this package with the following command.
-The inject code will detect the presence of the package and will use it if available.
+The injected code will detect the presence of the package and will use it if available.

 ```bash
 symfony console importmap:require workbox-window